A quick guide!

 Collection points in Curtis Place car park (Forester’s Way, Kidlington OX5 2PQ) and Exeter Hall car par (Oxford Rd, Kidlington OX5 1AB):

-And don’t forget: before you even get to the point of recycling – one of our friends and partners, Waste Innovation Station Headquarters (WISH), is a local project that is devoted to facilitating a local circular economy and helping us to repair, reuse, and repurpose (not to mention other verbs beginning with ‘r’ that I’ve forgotten!) everyday items to save them from landfill.
-Find out more about their work on their facebook page here.
+And don’t forget: before you even get to the point of recycling – don’t forget Kidlington’s Repair Cafe, and our friend and partner, Waste Innovation Station Headquarters (WISH), which is a local project that is devoted to facilitating a local circular economy and helping us to repair, reuse, and repurpose (not to mention other verbs beginning with ‘r’ that I’ve forgotten!) everyday items to save them from landfill.

-See our guide on how to reduce, reuse, repair and repurpose locally.
+See also our guide on how to reduce, reuse, repair and repurpose locally.